armakuni/fidelity-docker-workshop/exercise-3/README.md

 - How will we make our docker image accessible to the rest of our team, as it's currently only available locally to you?

+## WORKDIR Command

+This dockerfile command is to aid in clarity and reliability.
+You should always use absolute paths for your `WORKDIR`, instead of inlined instruction which are not as readable.

 ## Layers

 Only the instructions `RUN`, `COPY`, `ADD` create layers.
 Each layer is a set of filesystem changes.
 Other instructions create temporary intermediate layers.